-Since the number of equivalent variants grows exponentially with expression length, explicitly representing the full set of equivalent expressions quickly becomes both time-consuming and memory-intensive.
-To address this challenge, a line of recent works introduced the equality graph (e-graph), a data structure that compactly encodes the set of equivalent variants by storing shared sub-expressions only once~\citep{DBLP:journals/pacmpl/NandiWZWSASGT21,DBLP:journals/pacmpl/WillseyNWFTP21,DBLP:journals/pacmpl/KurashigeJGBNIJ24}.
-E-graphs have since been successfully applied to diverse tasks, including program optimization~\citep{DBLP:journals/corr/abs-2407-12794}, dataset generation of equivalent expressions~\citep{DBLP:conf/naacl/ZhengWGK25}, duplicate detection~\citep{DBLP:conf/gecco/olivetti25}, and expression simplification~\citep{DBLP:conf/gecco/FrancaK23}.
-Despite these advances, we find that a general framework that enables diverse symbolic regression algorithms to interact with e-graphs for accelerating the discovery remains missing.
+Since the number of equivalent variants grows exponentially with expression length, explicitly maintaining the set of equivalent expressions is not time and memory scalable.
+To mitigate this scalability challenge, a line of recent works introduced the Equality graph (e-graph), a data structure that compactly encodes the set of equivalent variants by storing shared sub-expressions only once~\citep{DBLP:journals/pacmpl/NandiWZWSASGT21,DBLP:journals/pacmpl/WillseyNWFTP21,DBLP:journals/pacmpl/KurashigeJGBNIJ24}. e-graphs have been applied to tasks, including program optimization~\citep{DBLP:journals/corr/abs-2407-12794}, dataset generation of equivalent expressions~\citep{DBLP:conf/naacl/ZhengWGK25}.
+In genetic programming-based symbolic regression, e-graphs have been used for duplicate detection~\citep{DBLP:conf/gecco/olivetti25}, expression simplification~\citep{DBLP:conf/gecco/FrancaK23}, and expression template pattern matching~\citep{rEGGression}.
+Despite the empirical successes, we find that a unified framework that enables diverse symbolic regression algorithms to interact with e-graphs to accelerate learning has room for improvement.

-We present a unified framework, \method-SR, that integrates symbolic equivalence into learning algorithms using e-graphs, to accelerate a broad range of symbolic regression methods.
-Our framework encompasses \method-enhanced Monte Carlo Tree Search (\method-MCTS), \method-enhanced Deep Reinforcement Learning (\method-DRL), and \method-enhanced Large Language model (\method-LLM).
-The core idea is to leverage e-graphs to efficiently sample multiple equivalent variants of expressions and compute a new equivalence-aware learning objective.
-Specifically, (1) in search tree–based methods, \method-MCTS prunes redundant exploration over equivalent subtrees; (2) in reward-driven learning, \method-DRL aggregates rewards over equivalent expressions, stabilizing training; (3) in LLM-based approaches, \method-LLM enriches the feedback prompt with multiple equivalent expressions to better guide next round generation.
-Under mild theoretical assumptions, we show the benefit of embedding symbolic equivalence into learning: (1) \method-MCTS offers a tighter regret bound than standard MCTS~\citep{DBLP:conf/iclr/Sun0W023}, and (2) The gradient estimator of \method-DRL exhibits a lower variance than that of standard DRL~\citep{DBLP:conf/iclr/PetersenLMSKK21}.
+We present a unified framework, \method-SR, that integrates symbolic equivalence into a class of learning algorithms via e-graphs.
+Our framework encompasses \method-MCTS, \method-DRL, and \method-LLM.
+The core idea is to leverage \method to efficiently sample equivalent variants of expressions predicted by SR algorithms and compute a new equivalence-aware learning objective.
+Specifically, (1) \method-MCTS prunes redundant exploration over equivalent subtrees; (2) \method-DRL aggregates rewards over equivalent expressions, stabilizing training; (3) \method-LLM enriches the feedback prompt with multiple equivalent expressions to better guide next round predictions.
+Under mild theoretical assumptions, we show the benefit of embedding symbolic equivalence into learning: (1) \method-MCTS offers a tighter regret bound than standard MCTS~\citep{DBLP:conf/iclr/Sun0W023}, and (2) the gradient estimator of \method-DRL exhibits a lower variance than that of standard DRL~\citep{DBLP:conf/iclr/PetersenLMSKK21}.